 Does the data definition use self-references?

-Does the data definition refer to another data definition?
+If the data definition refers to some other data definition, where is this cross-reference to another data definition?

-Contemplate the development of a separate template.
-See Structures in Lists.Figure 37 expresses this idea as a “question and answer” game.
+Specialize the template for the other data definition.
+Refer to this template.
+See Designing with Itemizations, Again, steps 4 and 5 of the design recipe.Figure 37 expresses this idea as a “question and answer” game.
 In the left column it states questions you need to ask about the data definition for the argument, and in the right column it explains what the answer means for the construction of the template.
 If you ignore the last row and apply the first three questions to any function that consumes a List-of-strings, you arrive at this shape:

 Recall, though, that the purpose of a template is to express the data definition as a program layout.
 That is, a template expresses as code what the data definition for the input expresses as a mix of English and BSL.
 Hence all important pieces of the data definition must find a counterpart in the template, and this guideline should also hold when a data definition is self-referential.
 In particular, when a data definition is self-referential in the ith clause and the kth field of the structure mentioned there, the template should be self-referential in the ith cond clause and the selector expression for the kth field.
 For each such selector expression, add an arrow back to the function parameter.
 At the end, your template must have as many arrows as we have in the data definition.Since programming languages are text-oriented, you must learn to use an alternative to arrows, namely, self-applications of the function to the selector expression(s):We refer to a self-use of a function as recursion and in the context of a template as a natural recursion.
 The last row in figure 37 addresses the issue of “arrows” in data definitions; some of the following chapters will expand on this idea.